 At a lot of places, pool towels are not provided (and of course you’ll need your own towels for the hot springs river and rope swing), and we used these microfiber towels!
 I’ve brought them on all sorts of trips.
 They pack down really small but are somehow super absorbant and also dry extremely fast.
 Highly recommend

 These are my favorite travel sandals!
 They are super cushy and have great arch support and keep my feet very happy, even after a long day of walking around

 Finally, I love these packing cubes – they are great for keeping clothes and gear organized, not getting all messed up in my suitcase.
 They really do make traveling so much easier!

 What to Eat in La Fortuna

-Besides drinking smoothies non-stop (see #13), we ate incredibly delicious food in La Fortuna!
+Besides drinking smoothies non-stop (see #14 above!), we ate incredibly delicious food in La Fortuna!
 For sure get yourself a casado, picadillo de papas, and patacones.
 If you’re trying to figure out what to do in La Fortuna for food, read all of my food and restaurants recommendations (with pictures) here.

 Costa Rica Budget